acham1/maud-ccr/bylaws/bylaws-1981.md

   - (a) Class A: Class A Members shall be all Owners with the exception of the Declarant.
 Each Unit shall be entitled to one vote for each Unit owned.
 When more than one person holds an interest in any Unit, ail such persons shall be Members.
 The vote for such Unit shall be exercised as they among themselves shall determine, but in no event shall more than one vote be cast with respect to any Unit.

-  - (b) Class B: Class B Members shall be the Declarant, who shall be entitled to vote three votes- for each Unit owned by him; provided, however, that Class B membership shall be converted to Class A membership and shall forever cease to exist on the occurence of whichever of the following is first in time:
+  - (b) Class B: Class B Members shall be the Declarant, who shall be entitled to vote three votes for each Unit owned by him; provided, however, that Class B membership shall be converted to Class A membership and shall forever cease to exist on the occurrence of whichever of the following is first in time:

     - (1) When the total outstanding votes held by Class A Members equal the total outstanding votes held by the Class B Members; or